unifiedstreaming/fmp4-ingest/ingest_spec.md

    1.TTML IMSC1 Text	Specified in ‎11.3.3 [16] IMSC1 Text Profile	'im1t'
    1.TTML IMSC1 Image	Specified in ‎11.3.4 [16] IMSC1 Image Profile	'im1i'
    1.CEA	CTA-608 and CTA-708 Specified in ‎11.4 [8] Caption data is embedded in SEI messages in video track; 'ccea'
-11. The segments of the tracks containing Timed Text, Images, Captions and Sub-titles MAY use the bit-rate box to signal bit-rate of the track.
+11. The segments of the tracks containing Timed Text, Images, Captions and Sub-titles SHOULD use the bit-rate box to signal bit-rate of the track.
 ## Formatting Requirements for Timed Meta-Data Ingest relating to ad markers, program events and program information

 This section discusses the specific formatting requirements for ingest of timed meta-data related to events and markers for ad- insertion.
 When delivering a live streaming presentation with a rich client experience, often it is necessary to transmit time-synced events, meta-data or other signals in-band with the main media data.
 An example of these are opportunities for dynamic live ad insertion signalled by SCTE-35 markers.
 This type of event signalling is different from regular audio/video streaming because of its sparse nature.
 In other words, the signalling data usually does not happen continuously, and the interval can be hard to predict.